EPUB Metadata and Publisher Checklist

 Verify: Validator and distributor precheck show one valid unique identifier.

-Warning pattern: storefront displays wrong title/author
+Warning pattern: storefront shows the wrong title or author

-Warning pattern: metadata fix caused nav regression
+Warning pattern: metadata fix caused a navigation problem

 Fix: Rerun TOC and reading-order checks after metadata edits before final upload.